 Oregon’s Sabrina Ionescu Is 1st NCAA Basketball Player to 2,000 Points, 1,000 Assists and Rebounds

+Sabrina Ionescu’s strength inspired her Oregon coaches and teammates all day, from the way she courageously spoke at the memorial service for Kobe Bryant in Los Angeles earlier in the day, then flew back to the Bay Area and took the court shortly after vomiting in the locker room, all before leading the Ducks with yet another brilliant performance on both ends.

+And doing something never done before in college basketball, by a man or a woman.

-Sabrina Ionescu became the first player in NCAA history to reach 2,000 points, 1,000 assists and 1,000 rebounds and notched her record 26th career triple-double hours after speaking at Kobe Bryant’s memorial service, leading No. 3 Oregon past fourth-ranked Stanford 74-66 on Monday night.
+Ionescu became the first player in NCAA history to reach 2,000 points, 1,000 assists and 1,000 rebounds and notched her record 26th career triple-double, too, leading No. 3 Oregon past fourth-ranked Stanford 74-66 on Monday night.

+Ionescu wasn’t made available to the media for a second straight game, but she spoke to ESPN on Monday.

+“That one was for him.
+To do it on 2-24-20 was huge,” she told the network.
+“We talked about it in the preseason.
+I can’t put it into words.
+He’s looking down and proud of me and happy for this moment with my team.”

 Ionescu hit the milestone on a defensive rebound with 1:47 remaining in the third quarter and finished with 21 points, 12 assists and 12 rebounds in her first triple-double against a top-10 opponent and eighth overall this season to help Oregon (26-2, 15-1 Pac-12) clinch at least a share of its third straight Pac-12 regular-season title.